CasperDash/relay-contracts/README.md

 - `amount`: amount of CSPR to deposit

 ## test
-E2E test for CBRC20 Marketplace
+E2E test for relay contract

 #### Setup
 - Create a `.env` file for network configuration